henryheleine/ABInBev/README.md

 Native Plan:
 - Composable Architecture for state management of list of surveys
+- NWPath reachability listener
+- Give download task a priority enum
 - File backed storage for demo
-- Background tasks
+- Background tasks with 24 hr cutoff (BGProcessingTask and task.progress)
+- Continued Processing Task Request (id, title, subtitle)
 - Queue based on priority of tasks
 - Variable for retries
 - Automated tests
+- swipe to delete
+- expire cache / clear up after 1 month
+- mock POST request up to server

 Backend Plan:
-- mocked endpoint to download survey text and images
+- mocked endpoint to download random survey text and image(s)

+Post MVP and P2 Production:
+- max downloads while on slow connections 1 - 3
+- add task scheduler with OS
+- requires external power as an option during carplay
+- live activities for downloading status
+- more appropriate monitoring/alerting on errors
+- widget for checking on downloads